Security

 If you only want users of a special role to be able to login Hawtio, you can set the role name in the CATALINA_OPTS environment variable as shown:

-Now the user must be in the manager role to be able to login, which we can set up in the conf/tomcat-users.xml file:
+Now the user must be in the Administrator or Operator role to be able to login, which we can set up in the conf/tomcat-users.xml file:

 <role rolename="manager"/>